substation-beta/ssb_book/src/4_specification.md

 Texture position, size and wrapping.

-Offset: The first two numbers describe where the texture starts on the object (as a value between 0 - 1 (0-100%))
+Offset: The first two numbers describe where the texture starts on the geometry (as a value between 0 - 1 (0-100%)).

-Range: The two numbers after that describe how far the texture stretches in respect to the object (as a value between 0 -1 (0-100%))
+Range: The two numbers after that describe how far the texture stretches in respect to the geometry (as a value between 0 -1 (0-100%)).

-Wrapping modes: ‘base’, ‘clamp’, ‘repeat’, ‘mirror’. ‘base’ is default.
+Wrapping modes: ‘pad’, ‘clamp’, ‘repeat’, ‘mirror’. ‘pad’ is default.

-Wrapping modes describe what happens outside of the texture on the objects (beyond the edges of the texture).
+Wrapping modes describe what happens outside of the texture on the geometries (beyond the edges of the texture).

-`base` means everywhere there is no texture you will have the standard filling color of the object.
+`pad` means everywhere there is no texture you will have the standard filling color of the geometry.

 `clamp` means that the last pixel of the texture is repeated in the direction of the edge.